LHCJet/JET/README.md

 examples/jetjet_example < ../sample/dijet.txt
 # If FastJet plugin is compiled
 examples/fastjet_plugin_example < ../sample/ttbar.txt
-# If Python Module is installed, the script simply print the four momentum of the clustered jets
+# If Python Module is installed, the script simply print the four momentum and the value of the jet function of the clustered jets
 python ../examples/python_example.py ../sample/large_eta.txt
 ```